|

 Driving License

-- Australian Driving Licenses are generally given at State or Territory Level.
-As a result the regulations vary a lot.
+- Australian driving licenses are generally given at state or territory level.
+As a result, the regulations vary.

-- A State Driving License is generally obtained within 3 months of taking residence in the state.
+- A state driving license is generally obtained within three months of taking residence in the state.

-- Currently hold an Overseas License but had previously Australian Driving License.
+- Currently hold an overseas license but previously had an Australian driving license.

-- You hold a current License issued by an overseas country that includes EU nations, like: Canada, USA and Japan and those countries whose system of issuing Driving License is similar to that of Australia.
+- You hold a current license issued by an overseas country that includes EU nations, like Canada, USA and Japan and those countries whose system of issuing driving licenses is similar to that of Australia.

-- In New South Wales, often abbreviated as NSW, the most populous state in Australia, the Driving License test is a computer based theory test.
-This theory test can be practiced online and if you fail, it does not matter, you can try again.
+- In New South Wales, often abbreviated as NSW, the most populous state in Australia, the driving license test is a computer based theory test.
+This theory test can be practiced online and if you fail, it, you can try again.
 The cost for each attempt is 30 AUD.

-- To get a NSW Driving License, you need to prove your residential address in the state.
-This is quite simple.
-Any official letter addressing you in that address will serve the purpose.
+- To get a NSW driving license, you need to prove your residential address in the state.
+Any official letter with the address will work.

-- People those who have Temporary Visa in NSW can keep using their Overseas License for no longer than 3 months.
-If they wish they can take the NSW Driving License but they need to go through the test.
+- Those who have a temporary visa in NSW can keep using their overseas license for no longer than three months.
+If they wish they can get a NSW driving license but they need to go through the test.

-- In Australia you generally need to carry your Driving License all the time which is unlike the practice in UK.
+- In Australia you need to carry your driving license at all times.

 Education

-- If you are planning to move to Australia and you have children, you need not bother about their education.
-Australia is regarded highly throughout the world for its education.
+- Australia is regarded highly throughout the world for its education.
 In fact, many of the Australian universities are compared with US or UK universities as far as the standard of education is concerned.

-- Australia has a certain compulsory stages of schooling.
-Like a child has to start its school education at the age of five.
-This is the primary education.
-Depending on the terms time, some children start it at early four while some others start it at late six.
+- Australia has a certain compulsory stages of schooling--a child has to start his or her primary education at the age of five.
+Depending on the term's time, some children start it as early as four, while some others may start as late as six.

-- Primary school is generally followed by secondary school.
-But some states and territories have a middle school and then a secondary school.
-Finally at the age of 15 to 17 students graduate and they can go for their tertiary education, like university, Technical and Further Education Colleges known as TAFE.
+- Primary school is generally followed by secondary school, but some states and territories have middle school and then a secondary school.

-- In addition to this, it is important for the parents to know that the governmental department of Education, Science and Training governs the Australian Qualifications Framework.
+- It is important for parents to know that the government department of Education, Science and Training governs the Australian Qualifications Framework.
 This is the ultimate framework on which all school leaving certificates are based.

-- Once you have decided in which state you are going to live and in which area, then you can contact the local education board and see in which schools you child is eligible in.
+- Once you have decided in which state and area you are going to live, you can contact the local education board and see in which schools your child is eligible.

 Healthcare

-- The Australian government funds almost 70% of health related costs in Australia.
-With a population of over 20,434,176 citizens, the Australian government supports a healthy life expectancy with an average of 77.7 years for male and 83.6 years for female (statistics from CIA World Factbook 2007).
+- The Australian government funds almost 70 percent of health related costs in Australia.
+With a population of over 20, million citizens, the Australian government supports a healthy life expectancy with an average of 77.7 years for males and 83.6 years or females (statistics from CIA World Factbook 2007).

-- However, there are a few areas which still have a drawback, like: the waiting time for non-emergency surgeries are very long and it is also difficult to get a specialists appointment unless you have a private health insurance.
+- However, the waiting time for non-emergency surgeries are very long.
+It is also difficult to get a specialist appointment unless you have private health insurance.

-- As soon as you come and start working here, you immediately begin to pay for the public healthcare scheme through your income tax.
-Medicare is supplement to the basic public healthcare and it subsidized the medicine bought from the pharmacy shop.
+- As soon as you start working in Australia, you immediately begin to pay for public healthcare through your income tax.
+Medicare is a supplement to the basic public healthcare and subsidizes medicine bought from the pharmacy .

 Private Healthcare

-The profit of having at least a basic level of private health insurance in Australia is manifold.
-It means:
+The advantages of having a basic level of private health insurance in Australia include:

-- You don’t need to wait to be seen or waited.
+- You don’t need to wait to be seen by doctors.

 - You can get private rooms if you need to be hospitalized.

-- When it comes to treatment, you will have the priority.
+- When it comes to treatment, you will have priority.

 |